-A while ago I wrote about uselessness of stateless NAT64 and got in nice discussion with Tore Anderson who wanted to use stateless NAT64 in reverse direction (stateless NAT46) to build an IPv6-only data center.
+When I mentioned the uselessness of stateless NAT64, I got in nice discussion with Tore Anderson who wanted to use stateless NAT64 in reverse direction (stateless NAT46) to build an IPv6-only data center.
 Some background information first (to define the context of his thinking before we jump into the technical details):

 - He’s running a web hosting business;